mnxenakis/NaVCh_Scaling/README.md

 Unfortunately, "cleaning" of the .pdb file cannot be fully automated.
 We chose to "clean" .pdb files in the yasara software (https://www.yasara.org/).

-Protonation is performed by the reduce software (https://github.com/rlabduke/reduce).
+Protonation of the "clean" structure is performed by the reduce software (https://github.com/rlabduke/reduce).

-For the NaVAb molecule, we use the reduce command:
+For the 3rvy molecule, we use the reduce command:

     reduce -noadj 3rvy_clean.pdb > 3rvy_clean_H.pdb

-For any other molecule, we use the command:
+For any other molecule, we use the reduce command:

-    reduce -BUILD -NOHETh "$subdir"_clean.pdb > "$subdir"_clean_H.pdb
+    reduce -BUILD -NOHETh <PDB_code>_clean.pdb > <PDB_code>_clean_H.pdb

+To align the principal pore axis of the structure with the z-axis we use the VMD software (https://www.ks.uiuc.edu/Research/vmd/).
+Specifically, we utilize the following .tcl script:

+    package require Orient
+    namespace import Orient::orient
+    set sel [atomselect top "all"]
+    set I [draw principalaxes $sel]
+    set A [orient $sel [lindex $I 2] {0 0 1}]